masternotions/masternotions.github.io/articles.md

 ### Articles and posts

+- ``27 Jul 2006`` Patterico on Blog: [Annotated WuzzaDem: The Facts Behind the Greenwald Sock-Puppetry](http://patterico.com/2006/07/27/annotated-wuzzadem-the-facts-behind-the-greenwald-sock-puppetry/)
-- ``25 Jul 2012``: Adam Levick for The Times of Israel: [The Guardian and Glenn Greenwald: The anti-imperialism of fools](https://blogs.timesofisrael.com/the-guardian-and-glenn-greenwald-the-anti-imperialism-of-fools/)
+- ``25 Jul 2012`` Adam Levick for The Times of Israel: [The Guardian and Glenn Greenwald: The anti-imperialism of fools](https://blogs.timesofisrael.com/the-guardian-and-glenn-greenwald-the-anti-imperialism-of-fools/)
 - ``26 Aug 2012`` Adam Levick for Camera UK: [Background on Glenn Greenwald for Guardian Readers: 'Sock Pupppets' & 'Smart Spam'](https://camera-uk.org/2012/08/26/background-on-glenn-greenwald-for-guardian-readers-sock-puppets-smart-spam/)
 - ``26 Jun 2013`` Abby Ohlheiser for The Atlantic: [Here Comes the Glenn Greenwald Hit Piece](https://www.theatlantic.com/national/archive/2013/06/here-comes-glenn-greenwald-hit-piece/313861/)
 - ``26 Jun 2013`` Glenn Greenwald for The Guardian: [The personal side of taking on the NSA: emerging smears](https://www.theguardian.com/commentisfree/2013/jun/26/nsa-revelations-response-to-smears)